hellostealth/stealth/docs/07-replies.md

 If you have an action named `say_hello`, it will look for a reply file named `bot/replies/messages/say_hello.yml.erb` first, and then if that is not found, it will look for `bot/replies/messages/say_hello.yml`.
 If neither of these files are found, Stealth will raise a `Stealth::Errors::ReplyNotFound`.

-In addition to these two naming conventions, Stealth 1.1+ supports Reply Variants.
-By adding the name of the service to your reply filename, Stealth will reply to users from that service using the designated reply file.
-That's a mouthful.
-Let's try an example.
+In addition to these two naming conventions, Stealth 1.1+ supports Reply Variants for each service.
+Simply add the name of the service to your reply filename, and Stealth will reply to users from that service using that reply file.

 For example, if the bot is replying to a message via an action called `hello`: